Paul W. S. Anderson: Resident Evil, The Three Musketeers and Pompeii

 In 2010, Anderson wrote and directed the first installment in a second trilogy of Resident Evil films, titled Resident Evil: Afterlife.
-The film continues the storyline from where that last one ended.
+The film continues the storyline from where the last trilogy ended.
 Anderson envisioned the new trilogy as a way to make use of a new stylistic approach, using slow motion and 3D.
 Anderson filmed in native 3D, using the Sony F35 camera, mounted on the Fusion Camera System, which was previously used in Avatar.
-Despite negative reviews by critics, and a lukewarm B in a Cinemascore poll by audiences, the film grossed $300 million on a budget of $60 million, making over $150 million that the previously most successful film in the franchise, Resident Evil: Extinction.
+Despite negative reviews by critics and a lukewarm B in a Cinemascore poll by audiences, the film grossed $300 million on a budget of $60 million, making over $150 million than the previously most successful film in the franchise, Resident Evil: Extinction.

 Anderson's next film was the 2011 3D romantic action adventure film The Three Musketeers, from a screenplay by Andrew Davies and Alex Litvak based on the novel of the same name.
-Matthew Macfadyen, Ray Stevenson, Luke Evans and Logan Lerman respectively star as the characters from the novel Athos, Porthos, Aramis, and d'Artagnan, while Milla Jovovich plays Milady de Winter.
+Matthew Macfadyen, Ray Stevenson, Luke Evans and Logan Lerman, respectively, star as the characters from the novel Athos, Porthos, Aramis, and d'Artagnan, while Milla Jovovich plays Milady de Winter.
 Furthermore, Christoph Waltz stars as Cardinal Richelieu, Orlando Bloom plays the Duke of Buckingham and Mads Mikkelsen appears as Captain Rochefort.
-The film failed to impress critics who reviewed it negatively, and scored a B on a Cinemascore poll.
+The film failed to impress critics who reviewed it negatively and scored a B on a Cinemascore poll.
 Commercially it did not perform very well, grossing around $132–140 million on a reported budget that ranges between $75 and 90 million.

 Anderson wrote and directed the fifth installment in the Resident Evil film franchise, Resident Evil: Retribution, in 2012.
 Anderson brought back several actors from the original trilogy of films to play alternate versions of their characters.
-The film received generally negative reviews, and a C+ on a Cinemascore poll, the series' lowest.
+The film received generally negative reviews and a C+ on a Cinemascore poll, the series' lowest.
 Produced with a budget of $65 million, it grossed $240 million on the box office which is $60 million lower than the previous film's gross, but still overall larger than the grosses of each films of the original trilogy.